Chapter Four: Consent

 "Today," she said, her voice smooth as polished stone, "we're going to explain Catalyst in full.
 This is not a presentation.
 It is a decision point."

 A three-dimensional hologram materialized behind her, a human brain rendered with startling clarity.
 Every cortical ridge rose and fell in lifelike relief; microvessels traced across its surface in translucent reds and grays.
-It rotated slowly, casting faint prismatic glints onto the wall.
-As it turned, a second structure drifted into view: a filigree of crystalline filaments, fine as frost patterns on glass, weaving through the virtual brain's contours and fastening at synaptic junctures.
+It rotated slowly.
+As it turned, a second structure appeared: filaments threading through the brain's geography, anchoring at synaptic junctions.

 "This," Halvorsen said, gesturing to the lattice, "is Catalyst."

 She described the deployment with exacting detail: microcatheters navigating arteries no wider than strands of hair; filaments anchoring beneath the dura to touch prefrontal, motor, limbic, thalamic, and select brainstem regions.
 "Minimal invasiveness," she called it, and then paused to let the phrase sit with whoever needed to examine it.
-Julian felt his pulse quicken as she warned that removal, though possible, required a specialized procedure.
+Julian's pulse quickened as she warned that removal, though possible, required a specialized procedure.

 Dr. Levin stepped forward next.
 A sequence diagram flickered beside him: